 Online Therapy for California Residents

 Unsure about having a child?
 Considering being a single parent by choice?
-Perhaps you or your partner aren't sure if a baby is right for you.
-Therapy is a great place to work through these decisions.
+Perhaps you or your partner aren't sure about adding a child to the family.

-Infertility affects 6 million Americans, 10% of the reproductive age population.
-While assisted reproductive technology is broad the experience is more than a procedure.
-Mental health support during this process helps manage stress, depression, anxiety, grief, relationship issues, and whatever else surfaces.
+Infertility affects 6 million Americans.
+Mental health support can help manage stress, depression, anxiety, grief, relationship issues, and whatever else surfaces during assisted reproductive technology.

 I have a lived experience serving in uniform on both active and reserve duty, deployed, and am trained in military social work.
 You'll spend less time explaining the culture and systems so we can focus on your healing and functioning.